EvidentSecurity/esp-sdk-java/docs/ExternalAccountsApi.md

 ExternalAccountsApi apiInstance = new ExternalAccountsApi();
-Integer externalAccountId = 56; // Integer | The ID of the external account this custom compliance standard belongs to String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
+Integer externalAccountId = 56; // Integer | The ID of the external account this custom compliance standard belongs to String include = "include_example"; // String | Related objects that can be included in the response:  custom_compliance_domains, custom_compliance_controls See Including Objects for more information.
-String include = "include_example"; // String | Related objects that can be included in the response:  custom_compliance_domains, custom_compliance_controls See Including Objects for more information. try {
+String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.
+Number is the page number of the collection to return, size is the number of items to return per page. try {
-    PaginatedCollection result = apiInstance.listCustomComplianceStandards(externalAccountId, page, include);
+    PaginatedCollection result = apiInstance.listCustomComplianceStandards(externalAccountId, include, page);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ExternalAccountsApi#listCustomComplianceStandards");